FidelusAleksander/publish-packages/.github/steps/1-step.md

 ### ⌨️ Activity: Create Basic Docker Publish Workflow

-Let's start off with creating a workflow to build publish a docker image.
+Let's start off by creating a workflow to build and publish our **Stackoverflown** game as a docker image.

 1. Within the `.github/workflows` directory create a new workflow file named: